Jang-woo-AnnaSoft/execution-state-preflight/README.md

 MCP's input schema defines the shape of the values a tool needs.
 It doesn't say why a value is needed, who asked for the execution, or whether the execution is allowed right now.
 That's not an MCP problem — it shows up anywhere natural language turns into execution.
 MCP is just easy to point at, because the boundary is written down as a protocol.
 When one owner has both sides, the boundary is invisible and the rules end up scattered across prompts and code.

-The argument is in [*Who Fills In the Form*](./who-fills-in-the-form.md).
-An earlier version was posted [here](https://discuss.huggingface.co/t/if-unsure-ask-never-guess-ai-agent-pre-execution-checklist/176632).
+The first version of the argument was posted [here](https://discuss.huggingface.co/t/if-unsure-ask-never-guess-ai-agent-pre-execution-checklist/176632).

 ---